• Skip to primary navigation

 Lemon Balm

 Lemon balm is an easy herb to grow indoors or out.
-A relative of the mint family, the leaves are often made into a tea which has been said to alleviate anxiety and lift your mood.
+A relative of the mint family, the leaves are often made into tea which has been said to alleviate anxiety and lift your mood.

 Cyclamen

 The cyclamen plant is a pretty flowering houseplant.
 It can be a little finicky to grow, but once you have it established it will reward you with beautiful flowers and pretty foliage.
 Said to raise feelings of self-esteem and happiness, cyclamen would be a wonderful gift to receive.
-It's also considered the plant of friendship long-lasting and sincere affection.
+It's also considered the plant of friendship, long-lasting and sincere affection.

 The bright yellow color of daffodils in the springtime makes everyone happy.
 They are so easy to grow and deer leave them alone.
 A pretty pot of daffodils is said to "ensure happiness."
 Once the flowers fade the bulbs can be planted in the garden for next year.